 I can barely fathom this.
 Perhaps you mothers can appreciate the significance more fully.
 A father knows about his children's sorrow, and he certainly cares.
-But a mother goes further.
-A mother has the God-given capacity to carry her children's sorrows.
+But a mother has the God-given capacity to carry her children's sorrows.
 She feels the weight of the sorrow.
 She takes it upon her heart.

 That's what The Servant did.
 He took our pain.

-If someone would do such a kind thing in our behalf, surely we would appreciate it, wouldn't we?
+Now, if someone would do such a kind thing in our behalf, surely we should appreciate it, shouldn't we?
+Indeed, we should.
 But we didn't, not according to Isaiah.
+Instead...

 - B. Here's how we responded.
 "Surely he took up our infirmities and carried our sorrows [that's what He did, but how did we respond?], yet we considered him stricken by God, smitten by him, and afflicted."
 Simply put, the world responded to the Messiah's suffering in two ways. - 1.
 We misunderstood Him.
 We "esteemed him stricken."
 The world didn't expect the Messiah to be lowly and meek.
 They anticipated a sword-flashing conqueror.
 So when He came as a lowly servant, and when He took our infirmities and sorrows upon Himself, we misunderstood Him.
 Furthermore... - 2.
 We thought God was judging Him for His own sins.
-When the first-century crowd watched Jesus carry His cross through the streets of Jerusalem, and when they heard the piercing sound of the Roman spikes penetrating His wrists, the people came to this conclusion.
+When the first-century crowd watched Jesus carry His cross through the streets of Jerusalem, and when they heard the piercing sound of the Roman spikes penetrating His wrists, the people concluded.
 "Oh, how He loves us!
 He's dying for our sins!"
 Is that what they thought?
 No. Just the opposite.
 God is striking Him.
 God is smiting Him.
 God is afflicting Him.
 God is judging Him for His own sins.